Originally Posted By: Andrew Borresen

 - It’s a vote of confidence for existing SAP customers – SAP is continuing to invest heavily in its core Business Suite offering.
 Great if you are an existing SAP customer or evaluating what ERP solution to invest in

 - The applications eliminate “old” ways of working – Take Simple Finance for example.
 The application eliminates month end batch processes making your financial close a “non-event”.
-If you are a professional services firm, you don’t need to wait to get visibility to your work in progress (WIP) – it’s always accessible so you can be more confident in your revenue forecast and earned value of your commercial engagements.
+If you are a professional services firm, you don’t need to wait to get visibility to your work in progress (WIP) – it’s always accessible so you can be more confident in your revenue forecast and earned value of your commercial engagements, while using other financial software, that you can find online, check printing service which is one of the most popular.
 If you’re a manufacturer and highly reliant on your supply chain, then having Material Requirements Planning (MRP) on demand, with S/4HANA, means more predictable scheduling, costing and less missing parts!

 - You should consider migrating – S/4HANA applications are currently available if you are running SAP Business Suite on a HANA database.
 I know that is rather obvious, but I mention it because if you want to benefit from the S/4HANA apps you need to plan a migration if you are an existing SAP customer.
 The good news is SAP has thought of all this and provides the tools to do so.
 Clearly the version you’re currently on will determine the approach to moving up to S/4HANA.